john-costanzo/Phil/doc/source/keystrokes.rst

 	Temporarily flash the symmetric square and move to it.

     ``Enter``
-	Switch direction of travel in grid.
+	Switch direction of travel in the grid.

     ``'``
         Highlight the current cell.
 This may be handy to indicate